Marine diesel oil: Use

 The market of MDO is much smaller than on-highway diesel.
-According to the a 2004 U.S. Diesel Fuel Sales statistics from U.S. Department of Energy, Energy Information Administration, Marine shipping only takes 3.7% of total diesel market.
-On the other hand, On-highway diesel takes up 59.5% of diesel fuel sales.
+According to the 2004 US diesel fuel sales statistics from US Department of Energy, Energy Information Administration, marine shipping only makes up 3.7% of the total diesel market.
+On the other hand, on-highway diesel makes up 59.5% of diesel fuel sales.
 This small sales share of MDO is due to the high proportion of petroleum resid that made it can be used on large marine engines.
 According to Chevron, petroleum resid, or inorganic salts, in the fuel result in injector tip deposits that prevent the injector from creating the desired fuel spray pattern.
 But those low-speed, large marine diesel engines are appropriate for using fuel containing large amounts of petroleum resid.

 Regulations and restrictions

 The International Maritime Organization (IMO) develops regulations for marine shipping.
 Among those regulations, MARPOL (the International Convention for the Prevention of Pollution from Ships) is the most widely adopted one.
 MARPOL is the main international convention covering the prevention of operational or accidental pollution of the marine environment by ships.
-Inside IMO, there is a committee called MEPC(Marine Environment Protection Committee).
-MEPC has meetings periodically and discuss resolutions to current marine pollution by adding amendments to its official documents.
+Inside the IMO, there is a committee called the Marine Environment Protection Committee (MEPC).
+The MEPC decided on January 1st 2025 to implement the Fuel EU programm, planning to reduce Co2 emissions for marine transport.
+The MEPC has meetings periodically to discusses resolutions to current marine pollution.